DragonDiffusionbyBoyo/Boyonodes/readme.md

 - `timestamp`: Modification timestamp

 **Usage:**
-Perfect for workflows like: Original → "add a hat" → "make it red" → "change lighting" where each step automatically feeds into the next.
+Perfect for workflows like: Original â†' "add a hat" â†' "make it red" â†' "change lighting" where each step automatically feeds into the next.

 ### Boyo Paired Image Saver
 Saves original and edited image pairs with organised sequential naming - essential for creating datasets from semantic editing workflows.